SovnSkyrim/Aldrnari/README.md

 2. Scroll until you find Aldrnari, you can make it easier using the filter at the top for Games, in it select Skyrim Special Edition.
 3. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Aldrnari".
 4. Select the created folder in 3. as your installation folder.
 5. Go back to your drive, and create a new folder, called "Wabbajack Downloads Folder".
-This specific folder can be on a different drive if you wish.
+This specific folder can be on a different drive and/or HDD if you wish.
-6. Put the files downloaded in the prior step into this folder AS IS.
+6. Put the files you downloaded manually from the spreadsheet in the prior step into this folder AS IS.
 Do **not** extract the archives.
 7. Select the created folder in 5. as your downloads folder.
 8. Click the Go/Begin button.
 9. Wait for Wabbajack to finish.

+**YOU ARE NOT DONE AFTER WABBAJACK SAYS INSTALL COMPLETE, PLEASE KEEP READING UNTIL THE END TO SET UP YOUR GAME.
+YOU WILL HAVE ISSUES OTHERWISE.**

 This is the biggest list on Wabbajack at the time of writing this, so it is normal that it takes an incredibly long time the first time you install it, users have reported downloading and installing for more than 10h, without Wabbajack ever erroring, thus, it is highly recommended to leave it over-night.